-Accrued interest receivable on foreign currency denominated investments was \$64 million and \$83 million as of December 31, 2015 and 2014, respectively, of which \$1 million was allocated to the Bank for each years ended.
+Accrued interest receivable on foreign currency denominated investments, net was \$79 million and \$64 million as of December 31, 2016 and 2015, respectively, of which \$1 million was allocated to the Bank for each of the years ended.
 These amounts are reported as a component of "System Open Market Account: Accrued interest receivable" in the Statements of Condition.

-The remaining maturity distribution of foreign currency denominated investments that were allocated to the Bank at December 31, 2015 and 2014, was as follows (in millions):
+The remaining maturity distribution of foreign currency denominated investments that were allocated to the Bank at December 31, 2016 and 2015 was as follows (in millions):